beidseitig/beidseitig/README.md

-## Hi there, I'm Ramos Fonseca, a Full Stack Developer Jr
+## Hi there, I'm Ramos Fonseca, a Full Stack Developer

 ### How to reach me:
 <div>